pydio/pydio-doc-admin-guide/3_connecting_your_users/2_sso/4_ED_binding_to_ldap_advanced.md

-One of the most powerful feature of LDAP Binding is dynamic mapping ldap groups to roles in Pydio.
-With this feature, the administrator focus his attention only on the management of users, groups in ldap server and get rid of coping the setting to pydio Cells.
-This article describes the underlying idea as well as the best practice of configuration of mapping.
+Dynamic mapping of LDAP groups to Pydio roles is a powerful feature allowing administrors to keep users management on the LDAP-side, while Cells will automatically map these groups to roles.
+Setting Cells access lists on the roles is done once, and the synchronization will update users and their permissions as it runs.

-If your LDAP server supports the `memberof-overlay` in ldap filters, each user object in LDAP response may have "memberOf" attribute.
-The list of group may contain system groups that we don't want to import to.
-In general, we are looking for only a small set of group.
-We provide a configuration interface with some simple parameters, but very flexible that help you refine the groups to be imported to Cells.
+If your LDAP server supports the `memberof-overlay` in LDAP filters, each user object in LDAP response may have a "memberOf" attribute.
+Generally, this list of groups may contain system groups that we don't want to import and we are looking for only a small set of groups.
+Cells provides a configuration interface with simple but yet flexible parameters to help you refine the groups imported inside Cells.

 * Microsoft Activie Directory supports natively `mamberof-overlay`
-* If your ldap does not support `memberof-overlay`, we provide you magic parameters to force your ldap to list off the `memberof` value that, in turn, provides the input for the mapping.
+* If your LDAP does not support `memberof-overlay`, we provide a magic parameter to force your ldap to list off the `memberof` value that, in turn, provides the input for the mapping.

 ## MemberOf mapping

-This is a specific case of mapping, in order for a user to be assigned one or more roles in Pydio Cells depending on the `memberOf` user attribute that is defined in your external directory. `memberOf` is a multiple value attribute of user object which itself contains a list of groups where this user is a member.
+This is a specific case of mapping, in order for a user to be assigned one or more roles in Pydio Cells, depending on the `memberOf` attribute defined in your external directory. `memberOf` is a multiple value attribute of user object which itself contains a list of groups where this user is a member.
 You should define a rule.

 - **Left Attribute:** `memberOf`
 - **Rule String:**